-- is prepared or substantively contributed to by another person (e.g., student, teacher, tutor, or expert) - is copied or downloaded from the internet without acknowledging the source - paraphrases or summarises the work of others.
+- is prepared or substantively contributed to by another person (e.g., student, teacher, tutor, or expert) - is copied or downloaded from the internet without acknowledging the source, e.g. artificial intelligence applications (AIA) - paraphrases or summarises the work of others.